 Once you’ve got attire for the kids whip up something for yourself.
 Moms and dads can get a shimmery base layer at your neighborhood American Apparel outlet and make something extravagant with supplies from Utrecht Art Supply in Clinton Hill or Artist and Craftsman Supplies in Williamsburg, which has a great selection of crafting materials.

 The Parade Route

-Most importantly the parade route kicks off at West 21st Street and Surf Avenue at 2 pm.
+Most importantly the parade route kicks off at West 21st Street and Surf Avenue at 1 pm.
 The parade route goes east to West 10th Street and at West 10th the festivities will turn south towards the Boardwalk.
 On the first leg of the route you will be able to see all motorized floats and vehicles.
 When the parade hits the boardwalk only push/pull floats and marchers are allowed.
-The procession will continue to West 15th Street where the parade will disband.
+The procession will continue to West 17th Street and the parade will disband at Steeplechase Plaza.
 The highlight of the Mermaid Parade is following the Queen Mermaid and King Neptune from the Boardwalk down to the beach where they will cut a symbolic ribbon to welcome the summer swimming season.
 And not to be missed is the spectacular tossing of the fruit into the sea to appease the Sea Gods.

 When to Arrive

 Most spectators enjoy grabbing a spot on the boardwalk.
 This is the best place for pictures and that authentic Coney Island vibe.
 The parade does get crowded, so if your little ones can hang in there we suggest arriving by 11am, about two hours before start time (1pm) if you want prime seating.
 Don’t forget your beach chairs.
 And if you opt to check out the motorized float and vehicle part of the parade the parade’s site suggests it’s best to stand on the North side of Surf (the non-beach side), because getting to the subway or crossing Surf Avenue can be difficult due to crowds.